-- In deciding whether a particular accounting policy should be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position.
+- 119 In deciding whether a particular accounting policy should be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position.
 Disclosure of particular accounting policies is especially useful to users when those policies are selected from alternatives allowed in SB-FRSs.
-An example is disclosure of whether a venturer recognises its interest in a jointly controlled entity using proportionate consolidation or the equity method (see SB-FRS 31 Interests in Joint Ventures).
+An example is disclosure of whether an entity applies the fair value or cost model to its investment property (see SB-FRS 40 Investment Property).
 Some SB-FRSs specifically require disclosure of particular accounting policies, including choices made by management between different policies they allow.
-For example, SB-FRS 16 requires disclosure of the measurement bases used for classes of property, plant and equipment. - Each entity considers the nature of its operations and the policies that the users of its financial statements would expect to be disclosed for that type of entity.
+For example, SB-FRS 16 requires disclosure of the measurement bases used for classes of property, plant and equipment. - 120 Each entity considers the nature of its operations and the policies that the users of its financial statements would expect to be disclosed for that type of entity.
 For example, users would expect an entity subject to income taxes to disclose its accounting policies for income taxes, including those applicable to deferred tax liabilities and assets.
-When an entity has significant foreign operations or transactions in foreign currencies, users would expect disclosure of accounting policies for the recognition of foreign exchange gains and losses. - An accounting policy may be significant because of the nature of the entity's operations even if amounts for current and prior periods are not material.
-It is also appropriate to disclose each significant accounting policy that is not specifically required by SB-FRSs but the entity selects and applies in accordance with SB-FRS 8. - An entity shall disclose, in the summary of significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements. - 123 In the process of applying the entity's accounting policies, management makes various judgements, apart from those involving estimations, that can significantly affect the amounts it recognises in the financial statements.
-For example, management makes judgements in determining: - (a) whether financial assets are held-to-maturity investments; - (b) when substantially all the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities; - (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue; and - (d) whether the substance of the relationship between the entity and a special purpose entity indicates that the entity controls the special purpose entity. - 124 Some of the disclosures made in accordance with paragraph 122 are required by other SB-FRSs.

-For example, SB-FRS 27 requires an entity to disclose the reasons why the entity's ownership interest does not constitute control, in respect of an investee that is not a subsidiary even though more than half of its voting or potential voting power is owned directly or indirectly through subsidiaries.
-SB-FRS 40 Investment Property requires disclosure of the criteria developed by the entity to distinguish investment property from owner-occupied property and from property held for sale in the ordinary course of business, when classification of the property is difficult.
+When an entity has significant foreign operations or transactions in foreign currencies, users would expect disclosure of accounting policies for the recognition of foreign exchange gains and losses. - 121 An accounting policy may be significant because of the nature of the entity's operations even if amounts for current and prior periods are not material.
+It is also appropriate to disclose each significant accounting policy that is not specifically required by SB-FRSs but the entity selects and applies in accordance with SB-FRS 8. - 122 An entity shall disclose, in the summary of significant accounting policies or other notes, the judgements, apart from those involving estimations (see paragraph 125), that management has made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in the financial statements. - 123 In the process of applying the entity's accounting policies, management makes various judgements, apart from those involving estimations, that can significantly affect the amounts it recognises in the financial statements.
+For example, management makes judgements in determining: - (a) whether financial assets are held-to-maturity investments; - (b) when substantially all the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities; and - (c) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue. - 124 Some of the disclosures made in accordance with paragraph 122 are required by other SB-FRSs.
+For example, SB-FRS 112 Disclosure of Interests in Other Entities requires an entity to disclose the judgements it has made in determining whether it controls another entity.
+SB-FRS 40 requires disclosure of the criteria developed by the entity to distinguish investment property from owner-occupied property and from property held for sale in the ordinary course of business, when classification of the property is difficult.